NannyML/nannyml/docs/guides/real_world_data_example.rst

 .. image:: ../_static/example_california_performance.svg

-CBPE estimates significant performance drop in the chunk corresponding to the month of September.
+CBPE estimates a significant performance drop in the chunk corresponding to the month of September.

 Comparison with the actual performance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let’s use the ground truth that we have to
-calculate AUROC on relevant chunks and compare:
+calculate ROC AUC on relevant chunks and compare:

 .. code:: python